-Dale S. Lam has served as Chief Financial Officer and member of the Board of Directors of ComSonics, Inc., a cable television equipment manufacturer and repair operation headquartered in Harrisonburg, Virginia, since April 2001.
+Dale S. Lam has served as President of Strategent Financial, LLC, a financial advisory firm, since November 2008.
+Mr. Lam previously served as Chief Financial Officer and member of the Board of Directors of ComSonics, Inc., a cable television equipment manufacturer and repair operation headquartered in Harrisonburg, Virginia, since April 2001.
 He is also a Certified Public Accountant.
 James E. Zerkel II has served as Vice President of James E. Zerkel, Inc., a hardware firm located in Mt.
 Jackson, Virginia, since 1970.
 Mr. Zerkel also serves on the Board of Directors of the Shenandoah Valley Electric Cooperative.